unstoppabledomains/dev-docs/crypto-payments/troubleshoot/cli-error-codes.md

 ---
 title: Resolution CLI Error Codes
-description: This page provides error codes when troubleshooting the Resolution CLI.
+description: This page provides all the error codes existing in the Resolution CLI.
 ---

 # Resolution CLI Error Codes